software-architects/time-cockpit-documentation/doc/project-time-tracking/billing.md

 ## Building Blocks of an Invoice

 In time cockpit, an invoice does not exist on its own, but is composed of different building blocks.
+For a comprehensive description about an invoice refer to [Invoice Data Fields](~/doc/project-time-tracking/invoice-data-fields.md).

 ### Invoice Item